Truancy Laws in Mississippi (MS)

 - Imprisoned for up to one year

-DeKalb County law officials in Georgia and Jacksonville, FL law officers also arrest parents who allow their children to be habitually truant.
+DeKalb County law officials in Georgia and Jacksonville, Florida law officers, also arrest parents who allow their children to be habitually truant.
 They, like Mississippi parents, are charged with educational neglect.

 Parents can curb truancy by being proactive and working with their child's school.

-The video, entitled STAY IN SCHOOL, is a testament to the fact that parents who become proactive and work with their child's school will more than likely see wonderful results.
-The video also indicates that parents who do not engage may find their children gravitating to negative activity.
+The video, entitled STAY IN SCHOOL, is a testament to the fact that parents who become proactive and work with their child's school will more than likely see marvelous results.
+The video also indicates that parents who do not engage may find their children gravitating to counterproductive activity.

 Is The Threat Of Jail Time Enough?